The Science Behind Essential Oils: What Research Really Says

 Aromatherapy works mainly through the olfactory system.
 When you breathe in essential oils from a diffuser, odor molecules bind to receptors high in your nasal cavity.
 These send fast signals to parts of your brain linked to emotion, memory, and hormones.

 That connection is one reason scent can feel so powerful.
 A review from the US National Library of Medicine summarizes clinical trials where inhaled oils were tested for anxiety, sleep, pain, and more.
-The results are mixed, but some patterns are starting to appear regarding how essential oils target specific brain receptors.
+The results are interesting, and some patterns are starting to appear regarding how essential oils target specific brain receptors.

 For example, some people experience a shift in mood almost instantly.
 This suggests the olfactory path is a direct route to the brain's emotional centers.
 It is the primary way people use essential oil diffusers in their homes.